Vets-Who-Code/web-curriculum/deliverables.md

 ​
 Students should have the skills listed below as take aways for each lesson.
 This clarity will help students prioritize content as primary, secondary, and tertiary details.
 The focus should help students know what content is foundational.
 ​
-At the end of this course students should be able to collaboratively plan, build, and deploy tested full stack web apps to multiple cloud services at enterprise level scale.
+At the end of this course students should be able to collaboratively plan, build, and deploy tested web applications to a cloud service.
 ​
 # Students should be able to:
 ​